 We have already embarked on a green project through the recycling of used plastic containers as plastics are non-biodegradable items and cause pollution.
-Lastly we have just started with the recycling of used carton boxes and used papers.
 Moreover we have diminished the use of papers in the delivery of service.
 Our important data are being stored in our computer system.